reumandc/SpatialSyncAndLongTermData/Timescale/Fig_Timescale_Examples/README.txt

 main_calculateExampleWPMFs.R creates the WPMF magnitude & other files needed for plotting main_plotExampleWPMFs.m plots those outputs, generating the panels of the Example WPMFs figure

-To run main_calculateExampleWPMFs.R:
-1) First set the R working directory to SpatialSyncAndLongTermData/Timescale/Data_Timescale_Tree_Ring/ and run the R code Data_Timescale_Tree_Ring.R (after making sure all the dependencies listed at the top of that file are met).
-This creates the bristlecone pine time series as describer in the SI.
-2) Then set the R working directory back to this directory, and see the dependencies at the top of main_calculateWPMFs.R and make sure they are satisfied.
+To run main_calculateExampleWPMFs.R: set the R working directory back to this directory, and see the dependencies at the top of main_calculateWPMFs.R and make sure they are satisfied.
 Then run that script.

+The data for the bristlecone pine growth time series are pre-processed, as described in SI, as
+follows: set the R working directory to SpatialSyncAndLongTermData/Timescale/Data_Timescale_Tree_Ring/ and run the R code Data_Timescale_Tree_Ring.R (after making sure all the dependencies listed at the top of that file are met).

 To run main_plotExampleWPMFs.m set the matlab working directory to this directory, and run the script.
 You may need a fairly recent version of matlab - we used 2023b.